robguevarra/gh-website/ProjectDocs/Build_Notes/active/course-viewer-optimization_phase-2_performance-enhancement.md

 - Monitor render counts with development tools
 - Implement virtualization for long lists of modules and lessons
 - Use React DevTools Profiler to identify and fix performance bottlenecks
+- Implement custom performance monitoring for hooks to track render counts
+- Use refs to prevent redundant data loading and initialization
+- Optimize store actions to avoid unnecessary state updates
+- Implement proper memoization patterns for derived values
+- Use direct store selectors instead of custom hooks for critical components

 ### Type Safety
 - Use strict TypeScript configurations